Mrc0113/maas-docs-online/docs/group_faqs/gf_faqs.rst

 Frequently Answered Questions
 =============================

-What are plans in Solace PubSub+ cloud?
+What are service types in Solace PubSub+ cloud?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On PubSub+ Cloud you could choose a plan to use for your messaging needs, below are the enterprise plans PubSub+ cloud offers:
+On PubSub+ Cloud you could choose a service type to use for your messaging needs, below are the enterprise service types PubSub+ cloud offers:

-* Nano (This is shared plan which could be used by developers)
-* Kilo
-* Mega
-* Giga
-* Tera
+* Developer-Shared (Shared, Single-Node, uses Nano service class)
+* Developer (Dedicated, Single-Node, uses Developer service class)
+* Enterprise (Dedicated, High-Availability, uses Kilo, Mega, Giga, Tera depending on client specifications)

-How can I get access to bigger plans such as Enterprise Mega and Giga?
+How can I get access to bigger service classes such as Mega and Giga?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you signed up for free on `our website <https://cloud.solace.com>`_ you will be using a Basic account which only has access to the Free, Nano and Kilo plans.
-In order to use the bigger plans, such as Enterprise Mega and Giga, you must upgrade to an Enterprise account.
+If you signed up for free on `our website <https://cloud.solace.com>`_ you will be using a standard account which only has access to the Free, Starter, Professional which use the Free, Nano and Kilo service classes respectively.
+In order to use the bigger service classes, such ase Mega and Giga, you must upgrade to an Enterprise account.
 To do this please `contact us <https://console.solace.cloud/support>`_.

 How do I get access to enterprise plans?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~